 For questions regarding a J-1 visa, please call the Mass General Registrar/Credentialing Office at 617-726-5316.
 Questions on all other types of visas should be directed to the Partners International Office at 617-726-9211.

-The Acute Pain Management and Regional Anesthesia Fellowship offers a comprehensive didactic program for training in perioperative pain management.
+The Regional Anesthesiology and Acute Pain Medicine Fellowship offers a comprehensive didactic program for training in perioperative pain management.
 Each rotation's curriculum varies, but will generally consist of the following educational opportunities:

 - Faculty lectures